WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 **4. How could we use our alignment to get the non-human reads?**

 You’ve not yet been given the commands to do this, so they are below.
-Remember you might need to change the file names if you’ve used a different naming convention.
-Make sure you understand what they’ve doing before you run them!
+Remember you might need to change the input file name to match your output from the last step.
+Make sure you understand what they are doing before you run them!

 ```
 samtools view -bf 4 -h ~/metagenomics/sample1.sam > ~/metagenomics/sample1_nonhuman.bam
+samtools view -bf 4 -h ~/metagenomics/neg_control.sam > ~/metagenomics/neg_control_nonhuman.bam

 samtools fastq ~/metagenomics/sample1_nonhuman.bam -1 ~/metagenomics/sample1_nonhuman_1.fq -2 ~/metagenomics/sample1_nonhuman_2.fq
+samtools fastq ~/metagenomics/neg_control_nonhuman.bam -1 ~/metagenomics/neg_control_nonhuman_1.fq -2 ~/metagenomics/neg_control_nonhuman_2.fq
 ```
 You can ignore this error message:
 ```